oracle-livelabs/converged/microservices-data-refactoring/detect-communities/detect-communities.md

    ```

 2. Navigate to the project
     ```text
    <copy>
     cd ${HOME}/microservices-data-refactoring/dra-graph-client
    </copy>
    ```

-3. Update the property `graph_name` of newly created graph on smaller data in src/main/resources/graph-config.properties file.
+3. Update the property `graph_name` of a newly created graph on smaller data in the src/main/resources/graph-config.properties file.

     ```text
    <copy>
     vi src/main/resources/graph-config.properties
    </copy>
    ```
     Update the value for the below properties.

     ```text
     graph_name : Name of the graph created in Graph Studio.

     ```
     Save and exit.
 ## Task 2: Compile and Run the Community Detection

 Here, We are using the smaller graph created in Lab 5.
-You can also run on main graph which is created in Lab 3 or any data which you loaded through SQL Tuning Sets.
+You can also run on the main graph, which is created in Lab 3, or any data which you loaded through SQL Tuning Sets.

 1. Compile the maven project